User Account System

 }

-OAuth registrations follow the same pattern via RegisterOAuthAccount, inserting the profile with provider metadata before creating the first OAuth credential row:
+OAuth registrations follow the same pattern via RegisterOAuthAccount, inserting the account with provider metadata before creating the first OAuth credential row:

 #[derive(Debug, Clone, PartialEq, Eq)]